-Since according to a study by PISA (Program for International Student Assessment) for OECD (Organisation for Economic Co-operation and Development) the UK is lagging behind other similar countries when it comes to education, it's no surprise that home tutoring has never been more relevant.
+Since according to a study by PISA (Program for International Student Assessment) for OECD (Organisation for Economic Co-operation and Development) the UK is lagging behind other similar countries when it comes to education, it's no surprise that home tutoring for children and adults has never been more relevant.

-When you consider getting a one on one tutor, you’ll ask yourself a few questions about:
+When you consider getting a one on one tutor for you or your child, you’ll ask yourself a few questions about:

 - how you’ll benefit from being tutored

 However, the service price will be one of your biggest concerns.

 For example, do you know how much maths, geometry, or calculus tutorials cost?
 Is it better to get online tutoring or not?

 Given the way the economy is this year, it’s normal to hesitate when you consider private tutoring services.